project-flexos/asplos22-ae/README.md

 be used by the benchmark script, which will still rely on online GitHub repositories.
 They are therefore provided for the sole purpose of archival.
 You can generate a new organization snapshot with `make zenodo`.

+We tagged each repository of the organization with `asplos22-ae` before submission.

 ## 7. Beyond the Paper